Mygit95/Hotel-Management/hotel-booking-system/README.md

 **APIs Collection**
 -Extract the Postman APIs Collection from **Hotel-Management.postman_collection.json** located in the root folder.
 You can import this collection into Postman to access and test all the APIs.
+I tried Adding Swagger, but due to dependency conflicts it's not working properly.

 **MySQL Database Setup**
 -Make sure you have MySQL installed and running.
 Then, create the necessary database table